 - The frame performs their assigned element, skill or process while the student in the center performs their 4-8 beat improvisation.
 Once the student is finished, they may choose another student to take their place.

 You can vary this strategy by having groups of students perform an improvisation at the same time, using instruments, or combining elements and processes in the frame – the possibilities are endless!
-This can be used to teach problem-solving in math by improvising word-problems with specific numerations or operations inside the frame.
+You can use this to teach problem-solving in math by improvising word-problems with specific numerations.
+Or, operations inside the frame.
 You could use this to teach various forms of poetry using assigned syntax or symbolism.
 Or, you could use this as a way to develop the creative writing process through main idea and details.

 Let’s get rid of the fear of being wrong and embrace the multiple opportunities for right in our classroom.
 Provide a simple structure and then let go – it’s time to let our students’ creativity shine through the frame!